danlapko/SlidesVideoSynch/README.md

-## Video slides handling
+## SlidesVideoSynch
-Slides on video detection and timestamps assignment.
+Synchronization of presentations slides and lectures videos.

-Useful for handling lectures videos.
 You need to have video and pdf slides.
 #### Dependencies
 Install opencv and opencv-python